mridulk97/mridulk97.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: MS Computer Engineer at Virginia Tech
+subtitle: PhD Computer Science at Virginia Tech

 profile:
   align: right